HOW TO MAKE CURD SEMIYA?

 - 2 c Smoothly whisked Curd

-- 2 teaspoon Cilantro chopped finely 2 tbsp
+- 2 tsp Cilantro chopped finely 2 tbsp

-- 2 tablespoon Pomegranate pearls optional but highly recommended
+- 2 tbsp Pomegranate pearls optional but highly recommended

 - Add the vermicelli, salt and water to a pan.